Cassegrain10/Stark_Broadening-Griem/README.md

 These dependencies are listed in the install_requires of setup.py and will be installed automatically.
 The code is compatible with Python 3.7+ and should work on any OS (Linux, Windows, macOS) as it is OS-independent (all calculations are in Python/NumPy).
 **Note on data files:** The package includes two data files (Excel spreadsheets) for energy levels of Rb and Cs.
 There is no additional database dependency; the data is local.
 Ensure that the installation places the `griem/data` folder in the correct location.
 The `load_energy_data` function will look for those files relative to the package directory.
 If you expand the repository or run from source, the files should be in `griem/data/`.
 If you experience a `FileNotFoundError` when loading data, it may indicate the data files are not in the expected path.

+## Acknowledgments

+This project and its accompanying documentation were authored by Jordan Mindrup.

+ChatGPT (OpenAI) was used as an assistant tool during the development of the code and the preparation of this README file.
+In particular, ChatGPT was used to help draft portions of the documentation, explain technical concepts, and assist in the formatting of the README.
+All content was reviewed, verified, and refined by the author.

+The code logic, structure, and originality remain the author's own work, with AI used as a productivity and writing tool rather than a source of scientific content or computational methods.

 ## License
 This project is released as open-source.
 In the absence of a specific license file in the repository, we default to a permissive license to encourage use and contribution.
 The code and data are (unless otherwise noted) distributed under the MIT **License**.
 This means you are free to use, modify, and distribute the code, provided that appropriate credit is given to the author.